Everest Panorama Trek – Perfect trek for elderly and family.

 √ TIMS Card- Trekkers’ Information Management System (Please bring 2 passport size photos for permit)

-× Any costs incurred as a result of flight delays or cancellations
+× Any costs increase as a result of flight delays or cancellations and other any problems.

 × Nepal visa fees (payable on arrival)